-Peptide vaccine antigens used in Biovacc-19 are peptide strings with a total length of 30 to 36 amino acids consisting of epitopes placed in scaffolds similar to those described in US patent US9950811B2n (US patent - US9950811B2n).
+Peptide vaccine antigens used in Biovacc-19 are peptide strings with a total length of 30-36 amino acids consisting of epitopes placed in scaffolds similar to those described in US patent US9950811B2n (US patent - US9950811B2n).
 The precise sequences are not disclosed here.

-Generation of antibodies requires T-Helper-2 (Th2) responses.
-By using a set of peptides spanning more than 130 amino acids it will be as if a medium sized protein was used as vaccine antigen resulting in large sequences variation and hence giving a surplus of Th2 epitopes.
+Generation of antibodies requires TH-2 responses.
+By using a set of peptides spanning more than 130 amino acids it will be as if a medium sized protein was used as vaccine antigen resulting in large sequences variation and hence giving a surplus of TH-2 epitopes.